jmjf/to4ft/docs/recommendations/03-ConsiderWorkflow.md

 These limitations may encourage you to build your API spec in Fastify `RouteOptions` and/or TypeBox and generate API documentation from the `RouteOptions` to match what the server supports.

 But, if you (or your pointy-haired boss) decides to change API frameworks, your Fastify `RouteOptions` won't work.
-Will your new framework may not support generating an API spec or documentation?
+Will your new framework support generating an API spec or documentation?
 Or if you move from TypeBox to something that doesn't support documentation keywords (`description`, `examples`, etc.), your `RouteOptions` no longer provide information API consumers need.
 Keeping the API spec separate from your code promotes thinking in terms of the interface independent of code.
 The interface should be stable and break rarely.
 Your code could switch from TypeScript to Java to Go to Haskell.
 Draw clear boundaries between the outside world and your code and separate concerns.

 Unlike a code-based spec, an OpenAPI spec remains when code changes and can serve as a reference point to ensure new code satisfies requirements.

 If you use an API gateway, it probably wants an OpenAPI spec and may require certain information in the spec that you need to maintain somewhere.
 Tools like `@redocly/cli` can lint OpenAPI specs to ensure they comply with standards can bundle multi-file specs, split single-file specs, transform between YAML and JSON Schema, and generate documentation.

-Writing detailed, Markdown documentation is easier in YAML than JSON or JavaScript/TypeScript.
+Writing Markdown documentation is easier in YAML than JSON or JavaScript/TypeScript.
 For example, the `description` in YAML below is easier to read and maintain that the JSON or JavaScript/TypeScript version.
 Or use an OpenAPI editor that gives you a preview of the spec as your work and generates a complete spec.

+Compare the following examples.

 ```yaml
 components: